datalad/datalad/docs/source/metadata.rst

 While it is technically possible to mix different contexts across items this has not been fully tested yet.

+Four types of objects are described:

+* :term:`Dataset` -- of which there are two:

+  1. General dataset description (UUID identifier)
+  2. Particular (versioned) instance of a dataset (hexsha identified)

+* File
+* :term:`Annex`

 The following sections describe details and changes in the meta data specifications implemented in datalad.